aswinaus/ML/README.md

 semantically match — which makes the model generalize to new labels, just like NLI-based zero-shot classifiers.

+**1. Shared Encoder Architecture:**

-1.	**Shared Encoder Architecture:** o	One AutoModel encoder is used for both documents and label descriptions. o	LoRA adapters are applied for efficient fine-tuning without modifying the base model.
+o	One AutoModel encoder is used for both documents and label descriptions.

+o	LoRA adapters are applied for efficient fine-tuning without modifying the base model.

-**2. Label Description Embeddings:** o	Label descriptions are tokenized once and embedded via the same encoder. o	During inference, document embeddings are compared to label embeddings using cosine similarity.
+**2. Label Description Embeddings:**

+o	Label descriptions are tokenized once and embedded via the same encoder.

+o	During inference, document embeddings are compared to label embeddings using cosine similarity.

-**3. Zero-Shot Classification Style:** o	Cosine similarity between document and label embeddings is scaled (COSINE_SCALE) and passed through sigmoid. o	BCEWithLogitsLoss allows multi-label supervision, but the structure remains zero-shot at inference because the model computes similarity to label descriptions rather than classifying into fixed IDs.
+**3. Zero-Shot Classification Style:**

+o	Cosine similarity between document and label embeddings is scaled (COSINE_SCALE) and passed through sigmoid.

+o	BCEWithLogitsLoss allows multi-label supervision, but the structure remains zero-shot at inference because the model computes similarity to label descriptions rather than classifying into fixed IDs.

 **4. Inference Functions:**

-o	predict_labels embeds a new document and compares it to pre-computed label embeddings. o	Multi-label zero-shot predictions are generated purely based on semantic similarity, consistent with dual-encoder zero-shot classifiers. o	In short: LoRA + PBT updates the encoder efficiently, but the dual-encoder zero-shot classification logic is fully preserved
+o	predict_labels embeds a new document and compares it to pre-computed label embeddings.

+o	Multi-label zero-shot predictions are generated purely based on semantic similarity, consistent with dual-encoder zero-shot classifiers.

+o	In short: LoRA + PBT updates the encoder efficiently, but the dual-encoder zero-shot classification logic is fully preserved.

+Components:

 1. New label description dictionary (already created) Semantic-rich descriptions.

 2. A dual-encoder dataset class
 •	Encodes documents